viral32111/docker-base-images/README.md

 These images use Java from [Adoptium Temurin](https://adoptium.net/temurin/releases/), and will always use the latest stable version for each major release.

-These images are based on both Ubuntu 23.04 and Alpine Linux 3.18.
+These images are based on both Ubuntu 23.04 and Alpine Linux 3.18, for 64-bit x86.

 | Title | Version | Image name & tag | Note |
 | ----- | ------- | ---------------- | ---- |